ushahidi/uchaguzi-ai/README.md

 This script performs the following steps.

-First, it generates the dataset consisting of 500 samples to be annotated by an expert using the sampling strategy described in the paper (Section 2.4).
+Firstly, it generates the dataset consisting of 500 samples to be annotated by an expert using the sampling strategy described in the paper (Section 2.4).

-Second, it merges the dataset with the expert annotations (the `annotated_dataset.parquet` file in `data`) and evaluates the inter-annotator reliability, reproducing the results presented in the paper (percent agreement and Cohen's kappa).
+Secondly, it merges the dataset with the expert annotations (the `annotated_dataset.parquet` file in `data`) and evaluates the inter-annotator reliability, reproducing the results presented in the paper (percent agreement and Cohen's kappa).

 Finally, it generates the updated train, validation, and test splits for the *topic classification* and *tag classification* tasks by removing the annotated samples from the train and validation splits (to avoid data leakage during training and evaluation) and by replacing the test sets with the expert-annotated dataset (used as ground truth as described in the paper).